As the world becomes increasingly uncertain, Amkor Technology Inc. (AMKR) offers stability - The Dwinnex

 Insider Transactions:

 Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
-A recent insider transaction in this stock occurred on Nov 11 when Haghighi Farshad sold 25,000 shares for $25.00 per share.
-The transaction valued at 625,000 led to the insider holds 10,260 shares of the business.
+A recent insider transaction in this stock occurred on Nov 18 when Faust Megan sold 30,000 shares for $28.95 per share.
+The transaction valued at 868,500 led to the insider holds 8,512 shares of the business.

 Valuation Measures: